bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 =====

 The ``bam2bed`` script parses BAM data from standard input and prints :ref:`sorted <sort-bed>` BED to standard output.
 The ``bam2starch`` script uses an extra step to parse BAM to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

+The header data of a BAM file is usually discarded, unless you add the ``--keep-header`` option.
+In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
+Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

 .. note:: If you modify the BAM data such that it includes tags not already in the SAM specification, use the ``--custom-tags <value>`` operator to specify a comma-delimited list of custom tags.